mt-akar/bottom_nav_layout/README.md

 # When should I use it?
 You should use `bottom_nav_layout` when
- - You have bottom nav bar
+ - You have a bottom nav bar
-and
- - You don't want to deal with boilerplate code that coordinates bottom nav bar and the app's top level destinations.
+ - You don't want to deal with boilerplate code that coordinates bottom nav bar and app's top level destinations.

 # Installation
 This package hasn't been released.
 Therefore the installation is directly from github.
 Add the following code to your `pubspec.yaml` file.